 6) Experiment and keep track of your results.

 As mentioned earlier, when you do sign up for an email template provider, one of the benefits is that you can view analytics for your newsletters.
-One feature that Mailchimp provides which is amazingly useful is that you can “A/B test,” meaning you can for example send out half of your emails with one subject heading and the rest with another subject heading.
+An A/B test means you can send out half of your emails with one subject heading and the rest with another subject heading.
 Then in your analytics results, you can see what percentage of people opened your email in each group.
 It’s easy to see just how helpful this sort of testing could be for a variety of pieces of your newsletter.

 7) Always always always send yourself a test email.

-There’s a few different reasons for this.
+There are a few different reasons for this.
 One is to simply see how your email looks in an inbox.
 Secondly, you’ll want to click on every single link in your email to make sure it goes where you want it to.
-There’s nothing more frustrating than realizing right after you’ve send an email to 1,000 people that you have a broken link inside.
+There’s nothing more frustrating than realizing right after you’ve send an email to 2,000 people that you have a broken link inside.
 I also find that proofreading my newsletters in the inbox helps me to spot any misspellings or awkward sentences that I may have missed earlier.
 And finally, if you can get a buddy onboard who is willing to do a read over of your issue before you send it out, another pair of eyes is always immensely helpful.

 8) Make it easy for people to unsubscribe.